ealekseyev/email-spammer/README.md

 ------------------ Features: ------------------
 * Parallelism - multiple threads running at a time
-* Sends from 5 different emails
+* Sends from as many different emails as you want
-* Compiled binaries for MacOS and Linux
+* Thread count is configurable
+* Simple command line interface

 ----------------- How to use: -----------------
 1) Clone and unzip the repository.
-1) Find your Operating System in the bin directory .
-2) Run the python file inside the directory.
+2) Run the python file inside the email-spammer directory.